ArmyAntSEC/GGGT/MMMT_eng_raw.md

 As ghosts, experiment with how you can both raise the intensity of the situation or calm things down.
 After the scene, discuss what worked and what was difficult.

+[6]: "Russian roulette is a lethal game of chance in which a player places a single round in a revolver, spins the cylinder, places the muzzle against his or her head, and pulls the trigger." https://en.wikipedia.org/wiki/Russian_roulette

-## Dream sequence
+## Dream sequences

 Read the following:

 _Being a ghost is hard.
 But in the dream world, the ghosts have their time to shine.
 As a ghost, you can hold dream sequences with a living character who is asleep.
-In the dream sequence you can address the living directly and they can answer you back.
+In the dream sequence you can address the living character directly and they can answer you back.
 You control the entire plot of the dream sequence._

 _To hold a dream sequence you start by leading the dreamer into the middle of the room and then placing them where you want them.
 You then describe the environment you are in.
 You can also describe other characters who are present and may even use the other ghost players as extras.
 They can either play themselves or or someone else.
 You control the dream world completely, so everything you way will be true for the dreamer._